CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ## MTU Configuration

-VMware recommendation is to use Jumbo MTU (9k) on all virtual and phyical netowrk elements end-to-end, including the BM servers as well.
-Geneve encapsulation, requires a minumum MTU of `1600B` (`1700B` for extended Geneve header options).
-But, it is better to use 9k MTU for the entire netowork path.
-This improves the throughput of storage, vSAN, vMotion, NFS and vSpehre Replication.
+VMware recommendation is to use Jumbo MTU (9k) on all virtual and physical network elements end-to-end, including the BM servers as well.
+Geneve encapsulation, requires a minimum MTU of `1600B` (`1700B` for extended Geneve header options).
+But it is better to use 9k MTU for the entire network path.
+This improves the throughput of storage, vSAN, vMotion, NFS and vSphere Replication.

 Using the below commands, you can examine switches’ physical interfaces MTU settings.
 By default, all interfaces on Cumulus Linux have Jumbo 9k MTU.